 Summer Campers also meet others of diverse backgrounds, make and build friendships.
 In the process, they learn tolerance and cooperation.
 Teamwork is fostered through many interactive group activities, programs and facilities, like the camp’s new High Ropes Course, Low Ropes Obstacle Course, and Alpine Climbing Tower at the Adventure Center.

 Studies have also shown that working with animals can help children bond and trust.
 At the Hiram House Camp "Double H Ranch", Farmstead and Garden, in addition to riding, campers groom and care for the stable of ten horses and baby farmyard animals, like calves, sheep, goats, pigs, chickens and rabbits, and learn about animal husbandry.
 They plant and tend the vegetable garden to learn about sustainable agriculture.

 Campers also gain from the simple pleasure of gathering together for conversation as they share family style meals in the dining hall, or for cookouts, songs and S’mores over a roaring campfire.
 The camp maintains a low ratio of campers to staff to give more personalized attention to each child.
 The camp’s dedicated professional and program staff, trained counselors, specialists, and others are chosen for their commitment, interest and backgrounds in childhood development, outdoor education and recreation for youth.

 Whether at camp for a one to two week stay or the entire summer, the benefits of camp can be life changing.
-Yet, they are not only limited to the various Summer Camps Hiram House offers, including Overnight, Day, Junior Day, and Horseback Riding & Adventure Camp.
+Yet, they are not only limited to the various Summer Camps Hiram House offers, including Overnight, Day, Junior Day camp programs.

 School Campers Gain by Reinforcing Classroom Lessons with Mother Nature